a-p-jo/PCB/README.md

-At the moment, PCB is has been rewritten in Python (Originally written in C) to measure differences in performance between the languages, the results of which are attached in the 'PerCompare.png' image.
+At the moment, PCB is has been rewritten in Python (Originally written in C) to measure differences in performance between the languages, the results of which are attached in the 'Screenshot...' image.

 And other uses as and when they arise.